christophrumpel/christophrumpel.github.io/_posts/2016-09-11-Upgrading-laravel-spark-to-53.md

 <blockquote>Several have asked if Spark upgrade to Laravel 5.3 will be a paid upgrade.
 It won't.
 It will be a free upgrade.
 (Taylor Otwell)</blockquote>

 So luckily Taylor made this Spark upgrade free.
-So all we have to do now, is call the command `php artisan spark:update`.
+So all we have to do now, is calling the update command: `php artisan spark:update`.
 Now we got the latest Spark version running on Laravel 5.3.

  <div class="note"><strong>Note:</strong> If you run into this error "Trait method hasTooManyLoginAttempts has not been applied, because there are collisions with other trait methods", checkout my reply <a href="https://laracasts.com/discuss/channels/spark/laravel-53-and-spark/replies/192744)">here</a>.</div>